Battle of the Boyne: Commanders

 The opposing armies in the battle were led by the Roman Catholic king James II of England and Ireland (VII of Scotland) and, opposing him, his nephew and son-in-law, the Protestant king William III ("William of Orange") who had deposed James the previous year.
 James's supporters controlled much of Ireland and the Irish Parliament.
 James also enjoyed the support of his cousin, Louis XIV, who did not want to see a hostile monarch on the throne of England.
 Louis sent 6,000 French troops to Ireland to support the Irish Jacobites.
 William was already Stadtholder of the Netherlands and was able to call on Dutch and allied troops from Europe as well as England and Scotland.

 James was a seasoned officer who had proved his bravery when fighting in Europe, notably at the Battle of the Dunes.
 However, recent historians have suggested that he was prone to panicking under pressure and making rash decisions, which it has been suggested may have been due to poor health associated with the Stuart line.

 William, although a seasoned commander, had yet to win a major battle.
 William's success against the French had been reliant upon tactical manoeuvres and good diplomacy rather than force.
 His diplomacy had assembled the League of Augsburg, a multi-national coalition formed to resist French aggression in Europe.
 From William's point of view, his taking power in England and the ensuing campaign in Ireland was just another front in the war against France in general, and Louis XIV in particular.

-James II's subordinate commanders were Richard Talbot, 1st Earl of Tyrconnell, who was Lord Deputy of Ireland and James's most powerful supporter in Ireland; and the French general Lauzun.
+James II's subordinate commanders were Richard Talbot, 1st Earl of Tyrconnell, who was Lord Deputy of Ireland and James's most powerful supporter in Ireland; Sir James Fitz Edmond Cotter, Brigadier General in command of all the Jacobite forces in counties Cork, Kerry, Limerick and Tipperary, and an intimate of James II; and the French general Lauzun.
 William's commander-in-chief was the Duke of Schomberg.
 Born in Heidelberg, Germany, Schomberg had fought for a few different countries and had formerly been a Marshal of France, but, being a Huguenot, was compelled to leave France in 1685 because of the revocation of the Edict of Nantes.